opentok/opentok-react/README.md

 npm install --save opentok-react
 ```

+Alternatively, wrap your top-level component using OpenTok with the [`preloadScript`](#preloadscript-higher-order-component) HOC.
+The HOC will take care of loading `opentok.js` for you before rendering.

 ## Example App

 There is an example application provided in `example/` and you can run it with the following steps: